Looking for ways to style a flannel shirt this fall and winter? We’ve got you covered! Read on for some top-notch flannel shirt outfit ideas.

 The flannel button up shirt is a wardrobe staple that every man should have in his arsenal.

 Okay, first we’ll talk about how a flannel button up should fit.
-Then we’ll go over the little details that make a casual button up different from a dress shirt.

 How a Flannel Shirt Should Fit